How to Become a West Virginia Sole Proprietor

 Obtain Business Licenses and Permits

-There isn’t a requirement in West Virginia for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in West Virginia for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other West Virginia licenses and permits to operate in a compliant fashion.

 West Virginia has both regulatory and occupational licenses that may apply to your West Virginia sole proprietorship.
 Thankfully, the state makes license registration quite easy through the WV One Stop Business Portal.
 More information on licensing in general can be found in the Apply for Licenses and Permits document provided by the West Virginia Business Division.